Barath-learner/Data-Analysis/README.md

 ## Dataset

-The dataset used is the "London bike sharing dataset" sourced from Kaggle ([London bike sharing dataset | Kaggle](https://www.kaggle.com/)).
+The dataset used is the "London bike sharing dataset" sourced from Kaggle.
 It contains 17,414 rows and 10 columns, including:

 *   **timestamp:** Date and time of the bike rides.
 *   **cnt:** Number of rides.